lokesh/lokesh-dhakar/README.md

 each page.
 You can add to `base.njk`.

 **Templates.** Using [Nunjuks] for templating.
+- To add custom string formatters, edit the `engineOptions` object in `build.js`.

 ## Deploying

-Refresh data for the Boston Marathon blog post which hits the Strava API.
-Run at least once a year.
+Run a script to fefresh data for the Boston Marathon blog post which hits the Strava API:
 ```
 npm run fetch-data
 ```

 ```
-node deploy // Not in repo.
+npm run deploy // Not in repo.
 ```